rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide.md

 ##### Branch Names

-This is **important**.
+This is **important**. **main is NOT an acceptable branch name under any cirumstances.**

 You **must** follow the correct branch name format for your package to be used in the CBS.
 You must use this format:

 ```
 rX-SIG-PKG_QUALIFIER[-OPTIONAL_VERSION]